hellerphilipp/dotfiles/README.md

 - On 10.13+: Open Mac App Store to Sign-In (Due to a bug in `mas`)

-- Clone this repo and exec bootstrap.sh
+- Clone this repo and exec setup

   ```
   # clone this repo & cd into it